 - QA Environment: This environment is solely used by Testers/QA to test applications.

 - Staging Environment: This environment is a copy or mirror of the production environment.
-It looks the same as the production environment as it may contain very recent data from productions.
-We can call this release candidate.
-The staging area contains the “next” version of the application and tester tests application for the final release.
-The tester may find issues here as data is the same as of production environment.
+It looks the same as the production environment, as it may contain very recent data from productions.
+We can call this a release candidate.
+The staging area contains the “next” version of the application, and the tester tests the application for the final release.
+The tester may find issues here as data is the same as in the production environment.

 - Production Environment: It is nothing but the live site.

 What is meant by a test log?

 Test log creates an integrated management environment where you can create and manage your entire test plan, other than your test cases.